 In this guide to claiming compensation for domestic abuse during the lockdown, we will define domestic abuse and provide you with information about the rise in domestic violence during the lockdown in the UK and worldwide.
 We will also point you towards domestic abuse services that can provide you with immediate and long term support.

 How do you claim victim compensation?
 To begin your domestic abuse claim, call Accident Claims UK today.
 If you believe you are entitled to claim, call us today or use our online claims form to reach us.
 If we can see that you are eligible to claim, one of our lawyers will start working on your claim as soon as possible.
-We’re looking forward to speaking to you.
+We’re looking forward to speaking to you about your domestic violence claims.

 How To Spot Domestic Abuse